Christopher-Borders/Cybersecurity-Portfolio/suspicious-login-investigation/README.md

 6. Identified continued failed attempts after successful authentication.
 7. Detected a change in IP address and geographic location.

-### Sample Query
+### Sample Queries

-`index=main username=jdoe
-| stats count by status`

-This query was used to quantify failed versus successful login attempts for the user.

 #### User Activity Timeline

 `index=main username=jdoe
 | table _time, src_ip, status, location
 | sort _time`

+This query was used to display the sequence of login events for the user, allowing identification of failed login attempts, successful authentication, IP address changes, and geographic anomalies over time.

+`index=main username=jdoe
+| stats count by status`

+This query was used to quantify failed versus successful login attempts, helping to identify brute-force patterns and validate suspicious activity.

 ### Findings
 - Multiple failed login attempts were observed for user `jdoe`.